vidboda/getGeneInfo/README.md

 which can be obtained directly via the ensembl-biomart web [site](http://www.ensembl.org/biomart/martview/):

-Select Human genes dataset and attributes: Gene Stable ID, Transcript Stable ID, Protein stable ID in gene attributes, and in external attributes HGNC ID, RefSeq mRNA ID and UniProtKB Gene Name ID .
+Select Human genes dataset and attributes: Gene Stable ID, Transcript Stable ID, Protein stable ID in **gene attributes**, and in **external attributes**: HGNC ID, RefSeq mRNA ID and UniProtKB Gene Name ID .

 Then export by selecting Results, and TSV file (Go).